nodejs/security-wg/processes/security_team_membership_policy.md

 Members of the security team have access to:

 * The security repo where issues are discussed.
-* The node-private github organization which is used as part of the process for creating security releases.
+* The nodejs-private GitHub organization which is used as part of the process for creating security releases.